Case Study · Anonymized profile

 UB

-A growing share of mid-sized European family offices are opening or expanding a Gulf leg, typically under DIFC or ADGM, to access regional co-investment flow and to align principal succession with Gulf-centred manager relationships.
+A growing share of mid-sized European family offices are opening or expanding a Gulf leg, typically under DIFC or ADGM, to access regional co-investment flow and to align owner succession with Gulf-centred manager relationships.

 What the DIFC counterparty saw.